Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My company is owned by a foreign corporate controller, but the foreign corporate controller does not have any registration number.
 How can I lodge this information with ACRA?

-A: You can still file RORC information about the foreign corporate controller which has not been issued with a registration number in its jurisdiction, by leaving the field blank in the eForm in Bizfile.
+A: You can still file RORC information about the foreign corporate controller which has not been issued with a registration number in its jurisdiction, by indicating 'not applicable' in the field in the eForm in Bizfile.

 A: The RORC information lodged with ACRA will only be made available to law enforcement agencies for the purpose of administering or enforcing the laws under their purview (e.g. investigation of money laundering offences).
 Members of the public will not have access to your RORC information.